Allie-98/Homework4/README.md

     $ ros2 launch rl_fra2mo_description gazebo_fra2mo.launch.py

+After doing this, remember to press the play button on Gazebo.

 To explore the goals as requested in the points 2 and 3, in a second terminal write the following command:

     $ ros2 launch rl_fra2mo_description fra2mo_explore.launch.py